 Spend the remainder of the day exploring on your own.
 Perhaps you’ll walk to Plaza Cagancha and make a stop at Mercado de los Artesanos, the Craftsmen Market, to pick out a souvenir amid the swirl of local art and handcrafted goods.
 Alternatively, your onboard Concierge may help you set up a tour catered to your interests.
-Cultural Discovery: This evening, be delighted by a dance show on board!
+This evening, be delighted by a dance show on board!

 The UNESCO treasures of Colonia del Sacramento